stringparser/parth/readme.md

    - argv: normalized path vector
    - params: object with a map between labels and the path.
 Numbers are parsed.

-> Partial matching is allowed.
-Strict at the beginning, not at the end.
-Strict matches give no useful information about `notFound` paths
+> All matches partial i.e. /^regex baby/i.
+Not being strict is useful for `notFound` paths

 ### parth.store

-The `parth` instance cache.
+The `parth` instance `store`.
 Has 3 properties
- - `_`: all set paths are stored here
+ - `cache`: all previously set paths live here
- - `regexp`: an object with one key per `depth` of the path.
+ - `regex`: object with one key per `depth`, each being an array.
- - `masterRE` : array containing a regular expression for each `depth`.
+ - `masterRE` : array aggregating a regular expression for each `depth`.

 > When paths are set they are classified according to their `depth`